crmcarecloud/api-spec/description.md

 # FAQ
 The section will answer all the questions you have about using and integrating CareCloud REST API.

-## What is the purpose of the CareCloud platform REST API, and the REST API documentation?
+## What is the purpose of CareCloud REST API?
 You can integrate the external applications with the CareCloud platform via the documented CareCloud REST API.
 The integration enables data exchange between the CareCloud platform and an integrated external application.<br/>
 Through the CareCloud REST API, you can integrate applications designed for CareCloud platform users (POS and EPOS systems, e-shops, kiosks, BI, accounting systems, and more) or external applications designed for customers, i.e., mobile applications, customer portals, and customer microsites.<br/>
 The CareCloud REST API documentation describes the individual data resources, explains their use through the examples and use cases, and answers basic questions in the FAQ section.